 Lumos Pharma is sponsoring a multi-year observational clinical study of males with Creatine Transporter Deficiency (CTD) that is currently recruiting individuals to participate.
 ClinicalTrials.gov Listing:

-This CTD observational study is an international, multiple site, study that intends to enroll 50 males with CTD over the next 12-16 months.
+This CTD observational study is a multiple site study that intends to enroll 50 males with CTD.
 The study’s initial clinical site is actively enrolling patients, and many additional clinical sites will start to enroll in the coming months.

 Here are some questions and answers to help participants understand more about the study: